lakshyakh93/lakshyakh93.github.io/_pages/resources.md

 ---

 ## Foundational Knowledge

-These resources are essential for building a solid understanding of the core principles of Machine Learning.

 * **Courses:**
     * [Machine Learning by Andrew Ng (Coursera)](https://www.coursera.org/learn/machine-learning) - The classic introductory course that has started the journey for millions of developers.